James Lees-Milne: Residences

-After 13 years at Alderley Grange, Wotton-under-Edge, Gloucestershire, and a brief spell in Bath, he and Alvilde lived after 1974 at Essex House on the Badminton estate, also in Gloucestershire, while he worked most days in William Thomas Beckford's library at Lansdown Crescent.
-While at Badminton he began a feud with his landlord, the 10th Duke of Beaufort, whose foxhunting and autocratic manner appalled him.
+After 13 years at Alderley Grange, Wotton-under-Edge, Gloucestershire, and a brief spell in Bath, from 1974 he and Alvilde lived at Essex House on the Badminton estate, Gloucestershire, although he worked most days in William Thomas Beckford's library at Lansdown Crescent, Bath.
+While living at Badminton he began a feud with his landlord, the 10th Duke of Beaufort, whose foxhunting and autocratic manner appalled him.

-After Alvilde Lees-Milne's death, however, the Beauforts offered to let him to live at Essex House rent-free.
-Lees-Milne was touched, but valued his independence, had the income to pay rent and did not accept the offer, nor that of his friends, the Duke and Duchess of Devonshire, to live as a permanent guest at Chatsworth.
-As a Trustee of the Bath Preservation Trust, he became a Founding Trustee of its Beckford's Tower Trust, founded in 1977 to maintain the building and its collection for public benefit.
+Following Alvilde Lees-Milne's death, however, David Somerset, 11th Duke of Beaufort and his wife (with whom he was on better terms) offered to let him live at Essex House rent-free.
+Lees-Milne was touched, but valued his independence, had the income to pay rent and did not accept the offer, nor that of his friends, the Duke and Duchess of Devonshire, to live as a permanent guest at Chatsworth House.
+As a trustee of the Bath Preservation Trust, he became a founding trustee of its Beckford's Tower Trust, founded in 1977 to maintain the building and its collection for public benefit.

 In popular culture

+In the early 2000s a one-man play, Ancestral Voices devised by Hugh Massingberd, toured the British Isles with actor Moray Watson in the lead role.

-A series of three plays inspired by Lees-Milne's diaries – Sometimes into the Arms of God, The Unending Battle and What England Owes – was broadcast by the BBC in July 2013.
+A series of three plays inspired by Lees-Milne's diaries – Sometimes into the Arms of God, The Unending Battle and What England Owes – was broadcast by the BBC in July 2013, starring Tobias Menzies and Victoria Hamilton.